 - Development: Who do you want to learn from?
 Section out the smartest people you know or want to know in one of your Twitter lists.

 - Interactions: Which relationships do you want to initiate or strengthen?
 Engage with the people who will have the greatest impact on your effectiveness by mentioning and retweeting them.

-Please note: You can either create your own list or subscribe to a list created by someone else.
+Please note: You can either create your own Twitter lists or subscribe to Twitter lists created by someone else.
 Creating or subscribing to a list allows you to see only Tweets from users on that list.
 Lists are not a way to send Tweets to a select group, just to read them.

 Do you have any additional advice for those interested in creating Twitter lists for their food truck Twitter account?
 We’d love to hear your thoughts.
-You can share them in the comment section below, Tweet us or share them on our Facebook page.
+You can share them via email, Tweet us or share them on our Facebook page.